natanfudge/fabric-docs/docs/Documentation/mappings.md

   transparently handles this transition for you, but be cautious when using reflection.

+#### Custom mappings

+You can use custom tiny mappings for Fabric Loom for your Gradle project setup.

+For example, if you have a custom branch of yarn which you want to use for mappings, you can build yarn with "./gradlew build" command, take out the jar file in "build/libs" directory, and move it to a folder "mapping" in your Gradle project.
+Then, change your mappings dependency entry to:

+    dependencies {
+        mappings fileTree(dir: "mapping", include: "**.jar")
+    }

+You can change the directory where you put mapping to have any custom name; just change the name in "dir" argument above.
+Note that Gradle build will fail if you have any other file than the mapping jar in the mapping directory\!

 ### Remapping

 Remapping is the process of applying mappings to code, transforming from